OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ### General principles - interacting with tiles

 **Tap or hold** - all tiles support these user actions, except the indicator, which doesn't accept user input at all.
 If you tap a tile, a "single" event is registered immediately.
-If you press-and-hold, a "hold" event is registered after a certain time has elapsed (approx. just under 1 second) and then no further events are registered even if the button continues to be held.
+If you press-and-hold, a "hold" event is registered after a certain time has elapsed (approx. just under 1 second) and then when you release the button, a "release" event is registered.
+No further events are registered during the button continues to be held.
 This press-and-hold behaviour also applies to other tile types; although some tiles feature additional controls that send repeated messages when held.
 (Namely the up/down or left/right tile controls.)
 Tapping or holding a tile will cause the tile to light up for the duration of touch.

 **State management** - don't forget that the touch panel has no knowledge of the state of your IoT device.
 If you want the tile to indicate that you turned on a light, you then need to send a "state": "on" command back to the tile.
 This provides excellent flexibility, for example you may have different buttons for different lighting scenes.
 When a scene is changed, you would then turn on the tile corresponding to the scene that was set (and of course, turn off the tile that was previously turned on).
 This concept applies to all other tile types that accept an on/off state as well.
 There is a notable exception to this rule; there's a tile type called `buttonUpDownLevel` that allows you to control a level such as a light dimming level or blinds level.
 This has a very basic state management built-in.